Back to Articles

 What to Update and When

 Revenue requires taxpayers to keep their personal records up to date.
-If a significant change in your circumstances affects your tax credits — including the SPCCC — you should update your Revenue record promptly through myAccount.
-The full SPCCC eligibility conditions — and how they interact with status changes — are set out in our SPCCC eligibility guide, which is a useful reference before deciding what to update and when.
+If a significant change in your circumstances affects your tax credits - including the SPCCC - you should update your Revenue record promptly through the Revenue system.
+The full SPCCC eligibility conditions - and how they interact with status changes - are set out in our SPCCC eligibility guide, which is a useful reference before deciding what to update and when.

 Prompt updating also helps you when it comes to claiming credits you become newly entitled to.
 If a separation creates SPCCC eligibility from a particular date, updating your record quickly means any future credits are applied from the correct point and avoids overpayments or gaps in your tax credit position.